Mesnage-Org/pgfinder/lib/docs/contributing.md

 Guide](https://pep8.org/) using the [ruff](https://duckduckgo.com/?q=ruff+linter&t=opera&ia=images) linter, applies
 [black](https://black.readthedocs.io/en/stable/index.html) formatting, and checks for a number of other common mistakes.
-These hooks are run on GitHub when Pull Requests are made using [pre-commit.ci](https://pre-commit.ci), and if you have not run them locally, then your pull request will fail the tests it needs to pass.
+These hooks are run on GitHub when Pull Requests are made using [pre-commit.ci](https://pre-commit.ci), and if you have not run them locally, then your pull request may fail the tests it needs to pass.

 `pre-commit` will have been installed as part of the extra dependencies above (they are part of `dev`), but you need to install `pre-commit` and the hooks locally in your virtual environment.
 This can be done with the following commands.